dchoi03/WED15Banana/README.md

 - Leave joined sessions
 - View your sessions update on the calendar
 - Filter the calendar by "monthly" or "daily"
+- Text to speech for the session description

 ### Message Tab